voxel51/fiftyone/docs/source/user_guide/groups.rst

 .. note::

-    In order to view point cloud slices in the grid view, you must populate :ref:`orthographic projection images <orthographic-projection-images>`.
+    In order to view 3D scenes in the grid view, you must populate :ref:`orthographic projection images <orthographic-projection-images>`.

 When you open the expanded modal with a grouped dataset or view loaded in the